Add some farmhouse charm to your bedroom with this Pottery Barn-inspired DIY nightstand. Follow the step-by-step tutorial to make your own.

-It all started one blissful morning at my local Walmart.

-So, it all began one morning after I dropped Miss Ava off for daycare.
+It all started one blissful morning at my local Walmart after I dropped Miss Ava off for daycare.

 I realized that I had no clue what I wanted to do about nightstands for Mike and I’s master bedroom makeover.

-Anybody else do this?
+Does anybody else do this?

 There are probably one hundred and one different ways you could go about creating this gem of a DIY nightstand, but I’m a creature of habit and decided to keep it simple.

-Mike and I tend to be hoarders of wood so I just used some scrap pieces of 1/2″ plywood we had on hand to create the top “box”.
+NOTE: Mike and I tend to be hoarders of wood so I just used some scrap pieces of 1/2″ plywood we had on hand to create the top “box”.

-Technically for a project like this you’ll want to use something like a non-mortise hinge (basically a hinge that is hidden), but unfortunately we had no such luck finding any so we decided to use these hinges below instead.
+4. Technically for a project like this you’ll want to use something like a non-mortise hinge (basically a hinge that is hidden), but unfortunately we had no such luck finding any so we decided to use these hinges below instead.

-The only disadvantage to using a hinge like this is that there can be a small gap in between your door and the connecting bottom.
+NOTE: The only disadvantage to using a hinge like this is that there can be a small gap in between your door and the connecting bottom.

-Furthermore, to fix this problem you can carve out a little bit of the wood with a wood carving chisel set as seen below.
+5. To fix this problem you can carve out a little bit of the wood with a wood carving chisel set as seen below.

-Side note: Since I was kind of winging this project and making it up as I went (huge shocker–I know, again) I would HIGHLY suggest putting your hinges onto your bottom board PRIOR to attaching your box.
+NOTE: Since I was kind of winging this project and making it up as I went (huge shocker–I know, again) I would HIGHLY suggest putting your hinges onto your bottom board PRIOR to attaching your box.
 It just makes life much easier.